June 20 is World Productivity Day. It may seem natural to celebrate with doing more than usual.

-If you had to constantly think of nurturing your leads, staying on top of your audiences’ minds and updating them on your news, getting feedback, A/B testing, tracking results, re-engaging subscribers and dealing with cart abandonment, sending out all the thank-yous and welcomes, all while remembering who’s who on your list and what time zone they’re in, you’d basically become a one-person all-in-one marketing automation platform.
+If you had to constantly think of nurturing your leads, staying on top of your audiences’ minds and updating them on your news, getting feedback, A/B testing, tracking results, re-engaging subscribers and dealing with cart abandonment, sending out all the thank-yous and welcomes, all while remembering who’s who on your list and what time zone they’re in, you’d basically become a one-person marketing automation software.
 And a really stressed out one, with no time to unwind, pet a dog, eat, sleep, or just, you know, live.

 So, instead of sacrificing your sanity to do all that, try marketing automation, and go for a walk while your campaign works on its own.
 When you come back, you’ll be surprised by the awesome results, and how much more you achieved with much less effort.

 Be available on your own terms

 If you want to be accessible to your coworkers at any time, you’re compromising your productivity.
 When you’re open to unplanned conversations at random intervals, you risk losing control over your day.

 Even if you’re a leader, you’re allowed to be inaccessible.
 You’re allowed to have uninterrupted work time.
 Set your status to unavailable for a major part of the day.
 Answer emails and calls during hours you choose beforehand.
 Plan some days that are “no-meeting” days, to avoid spontaneous interludes while you’re in the middle of completing something much more urgent and important.